This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-I love to tinker with recipes, lightening up classics like Twice Baked Potatoes and Chicken Pot Pie (often as Chicken Pot Pie Soup).
-And once in a while, I discover a better method to share than the original, as with these Bacon Wrapped Scallops.
-But I have to give the majority of credit for this version of Shrimp Fra Diavolo to Giada because her recipe is like Mary Poppins: practically perfect in every way.
+I love to tinker with recipes, whether it’s lightening up classics like Twice Baked Potatoes and Chicken Pot Pie (or turning it into Chicken Pot Pie Soup).
+And once in a while, I discover a better method worth sharing, like with these Bacon Wrapped Scallops.
+But when it comes to Shrimp Fra Diavolo, I have to give most of the credit to Giada—her version is like Mary Poppins: practically perfect in every way.

-• Shrimp: ideally medium shrimp for the best texture and flavor
+• Shrimp: Medium shrimp work best for the right balance of texture and flavor.

-• Dry White Wine: choose one that you’d be happy to drink
+• Dry White Wine: Use one you’d be happy to drink.
+A crisp, dry variety works best.

-• Fresh Parsley: Ideally Italian parsley (also called flat leaf parsley)
+• Fresh Parsley: Italian (flat-leaf) parsley is best.

-• Salt: kosher salt or fine sea salt
+• Salt: Kosher salt or fine sea salt, depending on your preference.

 The main thing I like to do differently is to toss the buttery shrimp and spicy tomato sauce with pasta.
 It makes this dish a satisfying meal on its own and ensures that you don’t waste a drop of the silky sauce.
 And you don’t need much pasta to make a perfect Shrimp Fra Diavolo, just a couple of ounces per person.
-It’s a dish that tastes decadent, but won’t expand your waistline.
+It’s a dish that tastes decadent, but won’t weigh you down.

 More Classic Italian Pasta Recipes